wp-plugins/landing-pages-builder/readme.txt

 > Create and monitor Landing Pages directly from your wordpress plugin!

-> This plugin works great with the [Facebook Ads](http://wordpress.org/plugins/facebook-ads/ "Create Facebook Ads for your wordpress with one button") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate new leads and get new customers.
+> This plugin works great with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate new leads and get new customers.

 With this plugin you can easily create and monitor Landing Pages for your wordpress site with features you won't get anywhere else.